arshadkhan5/Random-Forest-Algorithm-Machine-Learning/README.md

 # Random-Forest-Algorithm-Machine-Learning

-## The Random forest classifier
+## The Random forest classifier and Regressor
-is the group of decision tree
+are the group of decision tree
 In random forest will divide our dataset into small datasets for decision trees Here some features may replicate
 ## Bootstrap